robilic/mspacman/README.md

 6, Pear, 2000
 7, Banana, 5000

-Power Pellet lasts about 6 seconds, not counting the half second pauses when you eat a ghost FRAME_RATE * 6
+Power Pellet lasts about 6 seconds, not counting the half second pauses when you eat a ghost.
+FRAME_RATE * 6

-Game loop notes
+Game loop notes:

 Not Playing - 'insert quarter message'
 Playing -